Switch Port Mode Interfaces for an FDM-Managed Device

 Change the Port Mode

-If you select an interface that is configured for routed mode as a VLAN member, CDO automatically converts the interface to switch port mode and configures the interface as an access port by default.
+If you select an interface that is configured for routed mode as a VLAN member, Security Cloud Control automatically converts the interface to switch port mode and configures the interface as an access port by default.
 As a result the logical name and the associated static IP addresses are removed from the interface.

 Configuration Limitations